What Is Healthcare Compliance?

 How often will the compliance professional conduct ongoing compliance education for current staff?

-In addition to knowing the answers to these questions, a good compliance professional should have strong listening skills, a thirst to know compliance guidelines, an understanding of medical coding and billing practices, and the ability to understand the culture of the organization to objectively assess what’s working and what needs to be addressed.
+In addition to knowing the answers to these questions, a good compliance professional should have strong listening skills, a thirst to know compliance guidelines, an understanding of medical coding and billing practices, and the ability to understand the culture of the organization to assess objectively what’s working and what needs to be addressed.

 Healthcare Compliance as a Career